Admissions

 Graduate Student Status for Research Staff Members

-In view of their full-time responsibilities on assigned research and their corresponding salary scales, Institute research staff or employees of the Lincoln Laboratory or Draper may not be full-time regular graduate students, but may, under certain conditions, be granted the status of special graduate student.
-However, a research staff appointee or an employee of the Lincoln Laboratory or Draper who desires to work for an advanced degree must be admitted as a regular graduate student and must complete the residency and other requirements of the degree program to which the individual has been accepted.
+In view of their full-time responsibilities on assigned research and their corresponding salary scales, Institute research staff or employees of the Lincoln Laboratory or Draper Laboratory may not be full-time regular graduate students while also employed by MIT, but may, under certain conditions, be granted the status of special graduate student.
+A research staff appointee or an employee of the Lincoln Laboratory or Draper Laboratory who wishes to pursue an advanced degree must first be admitted as a regular graduate student and must complete the residency and other requirements of the degree program to which the individual has been accepted.
 This individual may not continue to hold a research staff appointment, nor include any work completed while employed as part of the thesis for an advanced degree.

-Any research staff appointee and any employee of the Lincoln Laboratory or Draper may, by written permission from the director of the division (or his or her designate), apply for admission as a special graduate student for enrollment in one subject only per term (but not thesis), either as a listener or for academic credit.
+Any research staff appointee and any employee of the Lincoln Laboratory or Draper Laboratory may, by written permission from the director of the division (or their designate), apply for admission as a special graduate student for enrollment in one subject only per term (but not thesis), either as a listener or for academic credit.

 Acceptance for such enrollment will be granted if, in the opinion of the instructor, the individual is qualified to undertake the subject and if section size permits.
 For this type of enrollment, the student will be assigned to an appropriate registration officer and will pay, whether as a student or listener, the fee established at the special student rate.